o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator-sample-level.md

 1. Press **ESC** to exit the level\.

 ### B\.
-Using CommunicatorSample to Register and Connect a Websocket<a name="cloud-canvas-cloud-gem-web-communicator-sample-level-communicatorsample"></a>
+Using CommunicatorSample to Register and Connect a Websocket {#cloud-canvas-cloud-gem-web-communicator-sample-level-communicatorsample}

 In this step, register and connect a Websocket that can receive messages from AWS IoT\.